About

 Glenn Iceton is an independent scholar living in Williams Lake, BC.
 His research considers the interplay between local land-use patterns, government conservation measures, and natural resource development.
 He received his PhD from the University of Saskatchewan in 2019.
 His dissertation examined colonial perceptions of Kaska Dena land use in the Yukon-BC borderlands and how colonial knowledge influenced perceptions of Aboriginal rights and title.
 His works have appeared in Canadian Journal of History/Annales canadiennes d’histoire, Historical Geography, and BC Studies.
 Glenn’s BC Studies article, “‘Many Families of Unseen Indians’: Trapline Registration and Understandings of Aboriginal Title in the BC-Yukon Borderlands,” was the runner up for the BC Studies Prize.
 You can find him on Twitter at @GlennIceton.

-Heather Green (she/her) is an assistant professor in the Department of History at Saint Mary’s University located in K’jipuktuk, Mi’kma’ki (Halifax, NS).
+Heather Green (she/her) is an associate professor in the Department of History at Saint Mary’s University located in K’jipuktuk, Mi’kma’ki (Halifax, NS).
 She obtained her PhD from the University of Alberta in 2018 where her doctoral studies examined the colonial history of gold mining and environmental transformation in relation to Indigenous-setter relations in the Klondike region of the Yukon Territory.
 She was privileged to work with the Tr’ondëk Hwëch’in First Nation in Dawson City throughout that research process.
 Her current research focuses on environmental histories of mining, sport-hunting tourism and colonialism, and heritage landscapes in the Canadian North.
 Her work has appeared in the Canadian Historical Review, Inuit Studies, the Northern Review, the Journal of Tourism History and in the edited collection Mining and Communities in Northern Canada.
 Her first book, The Great Upheaval: Gold Mining and Environmental Change in the Klondike, is forthcoming with UBC Press.
 She teaches courses on environmental history, Indigenous-settler relations, and history in film in which she adopts pedagogies of hands-on skills and research creation in digital and written forms.
 You can find her on Twitter @heathergreen21.

 Jonathan Luedee is a Faculty of Arts & Science Postdoctoral Fellow in the Department of History at the UofT.
 He is an Arctic environmental historian, and his research focuses on the intersecting geographies of migratory animals, scientific knowledge, and resource extraction.
 As a postdoc, Jonathan is conducting research on the privatization of Arctic environmental knowledge, and the role that oil and gas companies played in the establishment of ecological baselines in the western Arctic (Alaska-Yukon) during the second half of the twentieth century.
 His work has appeared in the Journal of the History of Biology (forthcoming Winter 2021) and in edited collections published by Acadiensis and McGill-Queen’s University Press.
 His doctoral dissertation received the Canadian Association of Geographers’ Starkey-Robinson Award.
 You can find him on Twitter at @JonathanLuedee.